 Charlotte Phelan Quotes in The Help

-The The Help quotes below are all either spoken by Charlotte Phelan or refer to Charlotte Phelan .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Berkley Books edition of The Help published in 2009.).
+The The Help quotes below are all either spoken by Charlotte Phelan or refer to Charlotte Phelan.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Berkley Books edition of The Help published in 2009.).

 Chapter 5 Quotes

 “Now you look a here, Eugenia”—because Constantine was the only one who’d occasionally follow Mama’s rule.
 “Ugly live up on the inside.
 Ugly be a hurtful, mean person.”

 Related Characters: Eugenia “Skeeter” Phelan (speaker), Constantine Bates (speaker), Charlotte Phelan